Focus areas: Financial economics, the regulation of financial markets

 Ailsa Röell is Professor of International and Public Affairs at Columbia University.
 Her academic specialty is financial economics and the regulation of financial markets.

 Her research and teaching spans securities markets, corporate finance, and corporate governance.
-She has published extensively in the area of stock market microstructure, with empirical and theoretical papers on market trading architecture and its impact on liquidity and price formation; a textbook on the subject, Market Liquidity, is forthcoming in 2013.
+She has published extensively in the area of stock market microstructure, with empirical and theoretical papers on market trading architecture and its impact on liquidity and price formation; a textbook on the subject, Market Liquidity, appeared in 2013.
 Her research also focuses on corporate governance, with work on topics ranging from corporate governance in banks to the history of concentration of control, shareholder rights and takeover defense mechanisms in the Netherlands, and theoretical and empirical analyses of compensation, earnings manipulation, and class action litigation in the U.S.

 She holds a PhD in political economy from Johns Hopkins University and an MSc in economics from the University of Groningen.
 Previously she was a senior research scholar at Princeton University's Bendheim Center for Finance, following a career on the faculty of the London School of Economics, Université Libre de Bruxelles, and Tilburg University.